karicmilica/clustering/clustering/README.md

  1. filling database with the recipes
  2. divide recipes into groups

+1) First, application finds links to recipes in the specific web pages (https://food.com pages).
+Then, call service "Microdata to RDF Distiller" to extract recipe data based on recipe url.
+At the end, recipes are stored in database (MongoDB).
+Some ideas related to managing agents are taken from book "Clojure Programming" Chas Emerick,Brian Carper, and Christophe Grand (Chapter 4.
+Concurrency and Parallelism - Agents).

+2) Application uses *k-means clustering* to divide recipes into groups based on their nutrition.

 ## Usage

 It's necessary to start MongoDB before running the application.
 Database used in this project is MongoDB 2.2.3